mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 A semantic annotation is the attachment of semantic metadata to a resource.
 It provides precise definitions of concepts and clarifies the relationships between concepts in a computer-usable way.
-The process of creating semantic annotations may seem tedious, but the payoff is enhanced information retrieval and discovery.
+The process of creating semantic annotations may seem tedious, but the payoff is enhanced data retrieval and discovery.
 Semantic annotations will make it easier for others to find and reuse your data.

 For  example, if a dataset is annotated as being about "carbon dioxide flux" and another annotated with